alanscode/chatbot/server/data/alan_nguyen_resume.md

 - Maintained, enhanced, and debugged existing client websites written in ASP.NET

 ## Technical Skills
+- **Languages** TypeScript, Javascript, C#, VB.NET, Python, SQL
-- **Front-end:** React, Angular, TypeScript, JavaScript, jQuery, Material UI, Tailwind, Responsive CSS
+- **Front-end:** Next.js, React, Angular, ASP.NET, jQuery, Material UI, Tailwind, Responsive CSS
-- **Back-end:** .NET, C#, VB.NET, ASP.NET, Node.js
+- **Back-end:** .NET, Node.js, Express API
-- **Databases:** SQL Server, Entity Framework, LINQ
+- **Database:** SQL Server, Entity Framework, LINQ, PostgreSQL, MySQL, MongoDB
-- **Testing:** Jest, nUnit
-- **E2E Testing:** Cypress
+- **Source Control:** Git, Team Foundation Server
-- **DevOps:** Gitlab CI/CD
+- **DevOps:** Gitlab CI/CD, Serverless Functions
+- **AI:** Cursor, MCP,n8n, Make, Zapier, OpenAI API, Anthropic API
-- **Other:** Chrome Browser Extensions, Single Page Applications, Git
+- **Other:** Chrome Browser Extensions, Single Page Applications, VSCode
-- **Tools:** AI First Development, Cursor, MCP
-- **AI Automation:** n8n, Zapier, OpenAI API, Anthropic API

 ## Education
 - Bachelor of Arts in Business Administration, Concentration in Operations Management
 - California Polytechnic State University Pomona California

 ## Hobbies and Interests
-- PC Hardware, Spirituality, Cooking, Traveling, Hiking, Camping, Fishing, Reading, Writing, and Learning New Technologies
+- PC Hardware, Spirituality, Cooking, Traveling, Hiking, Camping, Fishing, Artificial Intelligence, AI Automation, and Learning New Technologies

 ## What kind of company would I like to work for?
-- A company that is pro remote work
+- A company that is pro remote work and not require relocation
 - A company that values their employees and provides a positive work environment
 - A company that is mission-driven and makes a positive impact in the world
 - A company that is willing to invest in their employees and provide them with the resources to grow and succeed